Where to Find Sun, Surf, and Seafood on the Jersey Shore

 Photo by cwieders/Shutterstock

-White-sand beach with people in the distance
+Wide white-sand beach with scattered people in far distance

 From Memorial Day to Labor Day, ferry service from Manhattan makes an easy excursion to the northernmost point of the Jersey Shore.